 Ramon A. Rasco

-Ray was born on August 18, 1976 in Miami, Florida.
+Ray was born on August 18, 1976, in Miami, Florida.
 He earned his undergraduate degree with a concentration in Government from Harvard College (A.B. magna cum laude 1999) and his Juris Doctorate degree from Columbia University School of Law (J.D.
 2002).
 Following law school, Ray worked for three years in the corporate, securities and financial institutions department of Greenberg Traurig, P.A.
 Ray joined the firm in November 2005 and has primarily focused his practice on personal injury/wrongful death litigation, complex commercial litigation, products liability, aviation litigation, class actions and white collar criminal defense.
-Over the past four years, Ray has tried 10 cases, eight of which were successfully tried to verdict.
+Over the past five years, Ray has tried 11 cases, nine of which were successfully tried to verdict.
 Those include:

 - Three trials against Novartis Pharmaceuticals Corp. for failure to warn about the risks associated with its drugs Aredia and Zometa, specifically the risk of developing osteonecrosis of the jaws (ONJ).
 See Guenther v.
 Novartis (M.D.
 Fla.
 2013), resulting in a $1.3 million verdict for the plaintiff, and Chiles v.
 Novartis (M.D.
 Fla.
 2013), resulting in a $250,000 verdict for plaintiff.
 These cases were part of a federal multidistrict litigation (MDL) (In re: Aredia and Zometa Products Liability Litigation; Case No. 3:06-md-1760) (M.D.
 Ten.).
 An additional 12 of these cases were handled by Ray throughout Florida and successfully settled pursuant to a confidential, global settlement.